e3-/resolve/docs/source/basics/running_resolve.md

    ```commandline
    aws sso login
    ```
-   - You can test that the authentication was successful by issuing the following command:
-      ```commandline
-      aws s3 ls s3://e3x-cpuc-irp-data/
-      ```
+2. The current recommendation is to have your Scenario Tool save **directly** to the S3 bucket.
+Do this by setting the data folder path on `Cover & Configuration` tab to `s3://e3x-cpuc-irp-data/inputs/data`.
-2. Run the command: `nmt submit`.
-This will:
+3. Run the command: `nmt submit --no-upload-inputs`.
+This will start the cases you listed in `cases_to_run`
-   - Upload the data folder specified in your `.nmt.config.json`
-   - Submit all the cases that are listed in your `cases_to_run.csv` to be run
-3. You can check the status of your runs in two ways:
+4. You can check the status of your runs in two ways:

     a.**`Datadog`:** Go to [this URL](https://app.datadoghq.com/logs?query=e3x.model%3Aresolve%20service%3Anmt) from any device:
       - **Time range filter (top right corner):** If you don't see anything in the log, this may be because